pranavjadhav001/DML-for-Classification/README.md

 - <b>"comparison_unseen_classes_metrics" table</b> : table which contains rows of class name, precision @ 1 for 200 class model, precision @ 1 for 180 class model
 - <b>"precision_drop_unseen_classes" scalar</b> : average value of unseen 20 classes(precision @ 1 for 200 class model  - precision @ 1 for 180 class model)
 - <b>"precision_drop_all_classes" scalar</b> : average value of 200 classes(precision @ 1 for 200 class model  - precision @ 1 for 180 class model)

-## Explainability
-- To understand and see where the model is looking at, implemented Grad Cam equivalent for embedding networks from this [paper](https://arxiv.org/abs/2402.00909).
-You can see the results here at this [repo](https://github.com/pranavjadhav001/embedding-grad-cam-pytorch).
-Model from <b>EPSHN_cosine_resnet50_sgd_aug</b> experiment has been used.
-- To visualize embeddings for all classes for entire dataset, I've used [FiftyOne](https://docs.voxel51.com/tutorials/image_embeddings.html?highlight=embeddings) to plot using umap and see corresponding images associated.
-It shows how visually similar classes cluster around one another.
-This also tells us about the spread(variance) of test embeddings vs train embeddings.
-- Used [FAISS](https://github.com/facebookresearch/faiss) to find best and closest matches for unseen classes.
-This offers insights that closest one may not be always the best and hence always determine the best class by majority voting for closest <b>n samples</b>.

 ## References
 - [Resnet-18 1D batchnorm Arcface architecture](https://github.com/ronghuaiyang/arcface-pytorch/blob/master/models/resnet.py)